Sixth National Government of New Zealand: Relationship with Māori

 On 20 August, a 1News-Verian poll found that 46% of voters believed that racial tensions in New Zealand had worsened as a result of the Coalition government's policies.
 By contrast, 37% said there had been no difference, 10% said that tensions had reduced, and 7% said that they did not know.
 The poll surveyed 1,001 voters between 10 and 14 August 2024.
 It was released on the same day that Prime Minister Luxon and other senior ministers attended Māori King Tūheitia Paki's coronation anniversary celebrations.
 In response to the survey, Luxon said that the 2024 survey's results were little different from a similar 2023 survey which found that 43% of respondents thought racial tensions in New Zealand had worsened.
 Luxon reiterated that his Government was interested in improving outcomes for both Māori and non-Māori children.

 In late September 2024, Education Minister Erica Stanford announced that the Government would divert NZ$30 million from the Te Ahu o te Reo Māori teacher training programme to revamp the mathematics curriculum.
 Flat Bush Primary principal Banapa Avatea and Post Primary Teachers' Association president Chris Abercrombie described the Government's decision as "disappointing and short-sighted" and undermining efforts to improve Māori language and cultural competence among teachers.
 Te Pāti Māori condemned the decision, saying that the Government would risk "the wrath of a million Mori."
 Stanford stated "an evaluation of the programme found no evidence it directly impacted progress and achievement for students", along with prime minister Luxon calling it a "crisis" and a "total system failure".

 In mid-November 2024, the Hīkoi mō te Tiriti protests occurred in response to the first reading of the Treaty Principles Bill.
-In late November, the Waitangi Tribunal found that the Crown had breached the Treaty of Waitangi by diestablishing Te Aka Whai Ora.
+In late November, the Waitangi Tribunal found that the Crown had breached the Treaty of Waitangi by disestablishing Te Aka Whai Ora.
 It urged the Government to reconsider re-establishing a stand-alone Māori health authority and consult with Māori.
 On 11 December the National Iwi Chairs Forum, a collective body representing over 80 tribal leaders, issued an open letter to King Charles III requesting that he intervene to address the New Zealand Crown's alleged breaches of promises made to Māori under the Treaty.

 On 5 December 2024, the Government ended a pilot programme that would lower the bowel screening eligibility age for Māori and Pasifika individuals from 60 to 50 years.
 This decision was described as "devastating" to Māori health outcomes by the Māori Cancer Leadership Network, Waikato District Māori ward councillor Tilly Turner and Māori cancer health advocacy organisation "Hei Āhuru Mōwai" Gary Thompson.
 On 6 March, the Government reallocated funding from the cancelled program to lowering the bowel screening age for all New Zealanders from 60 to 58 years.